opendataConcordiaU/documentation/v1/facilities/waste/invoices.md

 ## Description
 Returns a list with the details of all the invoices or credit notices for waste disposal across the two campuses.
-Can be used with other endpoint methods, such as the [building list](../buildinglist.md) a building location.
+Can be used with other endpoint methods, such as the [building list](../buildinglist.md) methos to obtain extended information about the building and its location.

 **Data Steward:** Facilities Management, Property Management